renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can use `dockerCliOptions` to pass Docker CLI options to Renovate's sidecar Docker containers.

-For example, `--memory=1g --cpus="1.5"`.
+For example, `{"dockerCliOptions": "--memory=4g"}` will add a cli flag to the docker run command that will cap the maximum amount of memory Renovate's sidecar Docker container can use to 4 gigabytes.

-Read the [Docker runtime resource constraints](https://docs.docker.com/config/containers/resource_constraints/) for more information.
+Click here to learn more about [Docker runtime resource constraints](https://docs.docker.com/config/containers/resource_constraints/).

 ## dockerImagePrefix